Yamasee: Legacy

 The name of the Yamasees survives in the town of Yemassee, South Carolina, in the Lowcountry close to where the Yamasee War began.
 It is also used for the title of William Gilmore Simms' 1835 historical novel The Yemassee: A Romance of Carolina, and by extension, Yemassee, the official literary journal of the University of South Carolina.

 Modern descendants

 Descendants of the Yamasee are likely represented among citizens of several federally recognized tribes, including the Seminole Nation of Oklahoma, the Seminole Tribe of Florida, and the Miccosukee Tribe of Indians.
 Following their dispersal, some Yamasee refugees fled south to Florida, where their descendants joined with other tribal groups and remnants through a process of ethnogenesis to become part of the Seminole people.
 As late as 1775, James Adair recorded “Yamasee” as a dialect still spoken by members of the Catawba Indian Nation in South Carolina.

-There are currently self-identified Yamasee descendants in Florida and elsewhere, and the black supremacist group Nuwaubian Nation associated with Dwight York has also used the name Yamassee Native American Moors of the Creek Nation.
+Unrecognized organizations

+There are currently self-identified "Yamasee" groups in Florida, South Carolina, and elsewhere.
+None of these organizations are federally recognized as Native American tribes.